 Why carry out Gender Pay Gap reporting?

-More women = better business!
-Making sure there is gender balance across your organisation can ensure gender diversity within teams, providing a more balanced view, which can yield better business results when every angle is covered.
+- More women = better business!
+Making sure there is gender balance across your organization can ensure gender diversity within teams, providing a more balanced view, which can yield better business results when every angle is covered.

 Finding the gap

 Technology has always been a great enabler for change and it can do the same here.
 If you have a current global payroll provider or are looking at global payroll technology, you should ask questions around their data capture options and their capability to produce Gender Pay Gap reports.
 As Payroll and HR professionals, supported by the technological capability to create and analyse such reports, you firmly place yourself in the heart of the movement for change and become part of the solution to this ongoing issue.